Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Dependent dataflows and semaphores
 ----------------------------------

-eHive allows grouping of multiple branch definitions to create job dependencies.
+eHive allows grouping of multiple branch definitions to create Job dependencies.
 For more detail, please see the section covering :ref:`semaphores <semaphores-detail>`.
-Here follows a typical example of a *semaphore* on factories and autoflows.
+Here is a typical example of a "factory", "fan", and "funnel" combining to form a "semaphore group".

 .. hive_diagram::